 Is Lobelia Deer Resistant?

 Annual and perennial lobelias are considered deer and pest resistant.
-Slugs and snails are known to eat lobelia but most other animals will not ingest the plants during any season.
+Slugs and snails are known to eat lobelia, but most other animals will not ingest the plants during any season.
 Lobelia has a strong, tobacco-like scent that deters pests.
 Lobelia is toxic for animals to ingest and is mostly left alone because of it.
-Deer and other pests will choose many other flowering and foliage plants over lobelia to eat.
+Deer and other pests will choose many other flowering and foliage plants to eat over lobelia.

 deer-in-asian-themed-garden.jpg

-According to Rutgers University this plant is given a B for Seldom Severely Damaged on their rating scale from Rarely Damaged to Frequently Severely Damaged as seen in the table below.
+According to Rutgers University, this plant is Seldom Severely Damaged on their rating scale from Rarely Damaged to Frequently Severely Damaged as seen in the table below.

 Keeping Deer Away From Lobelia

 Deer do not typically try to eat or trample lobelia plants and largely leave them untouched.
-In the event that deer are damaging your plants, you can use many deer repellent tools to protect your garden.
+In the event that deer are damaging your plants, several deer repellents are available to protect your garden.
 Deer repellent spray can be applied to foliage and flowers to keep deer from harming your plants.
+These products would need to be applied weekly and after rainfall to "teach" the deer to stay away.
 Physical barriers such as fences or stakes can also be used to keep deer out of your garden.

 spraying-lobelia-tupa-with-deer-repellent-solution.jpg